-It was suggested that many current interpretations of knowledge management are based on an outdated model of business strategy and may have adverse implications for E-business performance.
-The following discussion provides a more detailed explanation of the fundamental changes or "paradigm shifts" that have driven their underlying business model into obsolescence.
+It was suggested that many current interpretations of knowledge management are based upon an outdated model of business strategy and may have adverse implications for e-business performance.
+The following discussion provides a more detailed explanation of the fundamental changes or 'paradigm shifts' that have driven their underlying business model to obsolescence.

-The arguments made in the discussion also made a case for reanalyzing key assumptions based on the new perspective of knowledge management that is better suited to the "new world" of E-business.
-These transitions are labeled as paradigm shifts as they represent changes of unprecedented proportions that are turning the tried and tested management theories and assumptions on their head.
-As depicted in Exhibit 6, these shifts are explained in terms of business strategy, information technology, role of senior management, organizational knowledge processes, corporate assets, and organizational design.
-These are interrelated issues, inasmuch as each of them has implications for other issues.
+The arguments made in the discussion also made a case for re-analyzing key assumptions based upon the new perspective of knowledge management that is better suited to the 'new world' of e-business.
+These transitions are labeled as 'paradigm shifts' as they represent changes of unprecedented proportions that are turning the 'tried and tested' management theories and assumptions on their head.
+As depicted in Figure 6, these shifts are explained in terms of business strategy, information technology, role of senior management, organizational knowledge processes, corporate assets and organizational design.
+These are interrelated issues, as each of them has implication for other issues.